intltechventures/Lab.AI/Citations.md

 5. How susceptible is an LLM/GenAI's underlying model to poisoning?

-6. What are the security risks of relying on a third-party LLM/GenAI being compromised?
+6. What are the security risks of relying on a third-party LLM/GenAI - that may be compromised, in the future?

-7. It may work well now, but how secure/reliable is the prospect of future releases?
+7. It may work well now, but how secure/reliable is the prospect of future releases of the LLM/GenAI - over which you have no say in the QA process?

 8. Given that most LLM/GenAI providers are not profitable, do you have a plan (and have you tested it) - should that company cease operations?